Chen-Si-An/OCC-MFC/README.md

   15. Mouse wheel: Roll the mouse wheel to zoom in/out the view, or click the mouse wheel and hold it to pan the view.
   16. Key delete: Push down the key delete to delete the selected model.

+ **Note: In this project, the OpenCASCADE library is introduced into MFC in the way of extern dll, making it available for software developers to link this dll to their own applications.**

   ![Image](https://github.com/Chen-Si-An/OCC-MFC/blob/main/OCC_MFC.gif)